Xe/site/blog/we-have-go-2.markdown

 of salt the size of east Texas.
 I am not an expert in programming language design and I do not pretend to be one on TV.
-I am also not a member of the Go team nor do I pretend to be one or see myself becoming one in the future. <br /><br />If you are on the Go team and think that something I said here was observably wrong, please [contact me](/contact) so I can correct it.
+I am also not a member of the Go team nor do I pretend to be one or see myself becoming one in the future.<br /><br />If you are on the Go team and think that something I said here is demonstrably wrong, please [contact me](/contact) so I can correct it.
 I have tried to contain my personal feelings or observations about things to these conversation snippets.</xeblog-conv>

 This is a look back at the huge progress that has been made since Go 1 released and what I'd consider to be the headline features of Go 2.
-Most of this is a whirlwind tour of over a half-decade of improvments to the Go compiler, toolchain and standard library.
+This is a whirlwind tour of the huge progress in improvement to the Go compiler, toolchain, and standard library, including what I'd consider to be the headline features of Go 2.
 I highly encourage you read this fairly large post in chunks because it will feel like _a lot_ if you read it all at once.

 ## The Compiler Rewrite in Go